martingerdin/tern-pilot/pilot-publication/manuscript.md

 The proprietary Advanced Trauma Life Support<sup>®</sup>
-(ATLS<sup>®</sup>) and the low-cost alternative Primary Trauma Care (PTC) are the most established trauma life support training programmes with physicians trained in over 80 countries<sup>5,6</sup>.
+(ATLS<sup>®</sup>) and the low-cost alternative Primary Trauma Care (PTC) are the most established trauma life support training programmes with over a million physicians trained in over 80 countries<sup>5,6</sup>.
 Observational studies indicate that these programmes may improve patient outcomes<sup>7</sup>, but there is no high quality evidence from controlled trials to support this<sup>2–4</sup>.

 Several studies, including at least two randomised controlled trials<sup>8,9</sup>, show that ATLS<sup>®</sup> is associated with